Home Technical Talk

 - Most RAM will run slower then its advertised speeds by default unless XMP/DOCP is enabled in BIOS!

-- All a systems RAM should be bought as one set for maximum compatibility & chance of reaching advertised speeds.
+- RAM should all be bought as one set for maximum compatibility & chance of reaching advertised speeds.

 - For dedicated render machines, ECC (error correcting code) RAM can be used for improved reliability.